 For the antlers and horns, I used the same colors I usually do (Zandri Dust, Agrax Earthshade, Ushabti Bone, Bleached Bone), but I did the highlights a little different.
 I’ve always done the traditional “cone” antlers and horns where the part closest to the model is darkest and working up to the brightest part which is the tip of the horn.
 Instead here, I tried to make the brightest part where I thought new growth lines would be.
 It makes for much more striated antlers, which I think look a little more realistic.
 I’m going to try to refine the technique as I work on the Lord of Contagion and, later, the last of my Plague Marine squads.

-There are so many details on these models, and that really does present an opportunity to try new techniques and methods for painting.
+There are so many details on these models, and that really does present an opportunity to try new techniques and methods for painting which you can find in social media and for sharing the SocialBoosting tools are important to boost your content.
 Looking at the pictures of the painted Foul Blightspawn and Biologus Putrifier on the Games Workshop site present some examples of stuff I hadn’t done or tried before.
 For example, the bottles and flasks on the Putrifier are done up to look like they are sloshing around with toxic liquid.
 I do want to try my hand at something like that, though I am a little intimidated.
 But getting out of your comfort zone is how you improve.